 The most common symptom of central serous retinopathy is blurred, dimmed or distorted central vision in one eye.
 Your vision might seem like it has a brown or dull colouring to it.
 You may also notice straight lines seem crooked and objects appear farther away than they are.
 If you are experiencing these symptoms it’s important to see an opthamologist as soon as possible to determine what’s wrong.

 As there are other conditions that can mimic central serous retinopathy, proper diagnosis is essential and can require multiple tests to ensure the most accurate results.

-One of the tests we use is an optical coherence tomography (OTC) scanner.
-Working with the latest generation OTC scanner means we can scan deeper, making a correct diagnosis easier.
+One of the tests we use is an optical coherence tomography (OCT) scanner.
+Working with the latest generation OCT scanner means we can scan deeper, making a correct diagnosis easier.
 This technology allows us not only to look at the retina, but also at the layer below, called the choroid.
 From these scans we can determine if any thickening of the choroid is present, a sign of central serous retinopathy.